1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/certification.md

    The resulting credential MUST preserve applicable TrustEd Credential metadata and MUST remain conformant to the applicable TrustEd Credential Profile.

-[PLACEHOLDER: Determine which Receiver tests require automated validation, uploaded artifacts, video evidence, or another certification-evidence mechanism.]
+[PLACEHOLDER: Determine which Verifier tests require automated validation, uploaded artifacts, video evidence, or another certification-evidence mechanism.]

 ## 5. TrustEd Credential Displayer Conformance

-> **Working Group Question:** Determine whether a separate TrustEd Credential Displayer certification category is required or whether applicable display requirements should be incorporated into TrustEd Credential Receiver certification.
+> **Working Group Question:** Determine whether a separate TrustEd Credential Displayer certification category is required or whether applicable display requirements should be incorporated into TrustEd Credential Verifier certification.

 If a separate TrustEd Credential Displayer certification category is adopted, this section should define requirements for applicable capabilities such as: